diegueins680/trader/README.md

 A TypeScript web UI lives in `haskell/web` (Vite + React).
 It talks to the REST API and visualizes signals/backtests (including the equity curve).
 When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
 Optimizer combos are clamped to API compute limits reported by `/health`.
+Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.

 Run it:
 ```